Fertility and intelligence: Criticisms

-Some of the studies looking at relation between IQ and fertility cover the fertility of individuals who have attained a particular age, thereby ignoring positive correlation between IQ and survival.
-To make conclusions about effects on IQ of future populations, such effects would have to be taken into account.

 Recent research has shown that education and socioeconomic status are better indicators of fertility and suggests that the relationship between intelligence and number of children may be spurious.
 When controlling for education and socioeconomic status, the relationship between intelligence and number of children, intelligence and number of siblings, and intelligence and ideal number of children reduces to statistical insignificance.
 Among women, a post-hoc analysis revealed that the lowest and highest intelligence scores did not differ significantly by number of children.

-Most research involves studying female fertility, while male fertility is ignored.
-When male fertility rates are compared to education attainment men with more education father more children.

-Other research suggest that siblings born further apart achieve higher educational outcomes.
-Therefore, sibling density, not number of siblings, may explain the negative association between IQ and number of siblings.